SolastaMods/SolastaUnfinishedBusiness/Documentation/Classes.md

 * Stroke of Luck

 You have an uncanny knack for succeeding when you need to.
-If your attack misses a target within range, you can turn the miss into a hit.
+If your attack misses a target within range, you can turn the miss into a critical hit.
+You can use this feature once per short or long rest.